grafana/extreme-dashboard-makeover-breakouts/transformations.md

   - Keep Time - (Optional) Available only if Replace All Fields is true.
 Keeps the time field in the output.

 Go to the ([transformation documentation]((https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/?utm_source=grafana#extract-fields)) for more general documentation.

+Often coupled the Extract Fields transform is([Organize Fields]https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/?utm_source=grafana#organize-fields-by-name).
+Grafana displays a list of fields returned by the query, allowing you to perform the following actions:

+- Change field order - Hover over a field, and when your cursor turns into a hand, drag the field to its new position.
+- Hide or show a field - Use the eye icon next to the field name to toggle the visibility of a specific field.
+- Rename fields - Type a new name in the “Rename ” box to customize field names.